Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

 * WARN if `--check-major` is set and a new major version is available.
 * WARN if `--check-minor` is set and a new minor version is available.
 * WARN if `--check-patch` is set and a new patch version is available.
-* UNKNOWN if the installed version cannot be determined.
+* UNKNOWN if the installed version cannot be determined, for example because `version.txt` is missing and the account the check authenticates with may not read the system information.
 * `--always-ok` suppresses all alerts and always returns OK.